Citizen Promaster Diver Review 2022

 Quartz movement of Citizen Promaster Diver

 Another noteworthy thing is that the Promaster Diver’s caliber is E168.
-In other words, the accuracy of this watch is a reliable accuracy of + or – 15 seconds per month, assuming a room temperature of 5-35˚C. There can be a small margin of error of a few seconds per month, but over time it can average out.
+In other words, the accuracy of this watch is a reliable accuracy of + or – 15 seconds per month, assuming a room temperature of 5-35˚C. There can be a small margin of error of a few seconds per month, but over time, it can average out.

 Battery life and Recharge

-Citizen’s Eco-Drive technology uses a thin amorphous silicon disk underneath the dial to absorb both natural and artificial light and convert it into electrical energy.
+Citizen’s Eco-Drive technology uses a thin amorphous silicon disk underneath the dial to absorb natural and artificial light and convert it into electrical energy.
 This energy is stored in a rechargeable titanium lithium-ion battery.

 Maintenance

-Conclusion of Citizen Promaster Diver watch Review
+Conclusion of Citizen Promaster Diver Watch Review.

 Overall, we are impressed with the durability and performance of the Citizen Promaster BN0151-09L diver watch.